IF YOU NEED HELP

 What does a union do for its members?

 Being a part of a union and having a union contract provides all members with legally enforceable rights, protections, wages, and benefits.
+A union is also your trusted source for accurate information about everything related to your employment.

-UCATS members currently have 51 pages of rights, protections, and guaranteed wages and benefits in the Collective Bargaining Agreement (CBA).
+UCATS members have 51 pages of rights, protections, and guaranteed wages and benefits in the Collective Bargaining Agreement (CBA).
 In addition, UCATS hires professional staff who help us negotiate the CBA and who support and represent members with enforcing our contractual rights and addressing workplace concerns.

 Why is it important for me to be a member of UCATS?